Hoseyn Khan Solvizi

-Hoseyn Khan ibn Mansur Beg Solvizi was initially the Lur hakem (governor) of parts of Lorestan from 1593, and then later beglerbeg (also governor) of the whole province.
+Hoseyn Khan ibn Mansur Beg Solvizi was initially the Lur hakem (governor) of parts of Lorestan from 1598, and then later beglerbeg (also governor) of the whole province.
 He also served as the mir of the Bakhtiaris.
+He was the first ruler of the Vali dynasty.
+Previously, the Khorshidi dynasty had held the governorship of Lorestan, with their last governor, Shahverdi Abbasi, being a cousin of Hoseyn Khan through his mother.
 From 1603 and onwards, the Solvizi family became the hereditary governors of Lorestan.
 Hoseyn Khan was succeeded by his son Shahverdi Khan in 1631.